talon/javascript-registry/packages/route/lib/route.js.md

-# Why?

 A _lot_ of libraries use a common syntax to pull values off pathnames.
-We'll call it `route`
+We'll call it `route`.

 ```js
 import * as Route from "./route";